makersacademy/CV/README.md

 Please see my three entries to our final project blog here: https://medium.com/team-6

 I care deeply about the environment.
 I spent several months planning my own business, which would have used ocean plastic to manufacture goods.
 I abandoned this because I realised the big beasts would catch up soon - I was right!
-I have signed up to volunteer at Code Bar to help improve diversity in the tech industry.
+During the past year, I was a mentor for a young journalist through the charity The Second Source.
 I'm a member of ITN's Sustainability Forum which works to reduce the company's carbon footprint, and have recently become vegan to slash my own.

 During my career in TV news, I was selected to train Avid video editing to more than a hundred ITN staff, and in that process (someone tried to poach me!)
 I realised I could make an important contribution towards improving software.
 I'm now hoping to use my TV production experience to help companies excite their audiences and business clients with elegant but highly practical software.